Lipid bilayers - Part II: Complex mixtures

 Renumber the POPG bonded parameters in the [ bonds ] and [ angles ] sections.
 After you’ve done this we can now add the lysine bonded parameters.
 The lysine topology contains 2 bonds and 1 angle potential.
 Since we added the lysine atoms/beads first in the [ atoms ] section we can simply add those to the list without needing to renumber them.

 At this point we will now have the two topologies fully merged, however, the lysine and POPG moieties are not yet connected together!
-To connect them together we must add an additional bonded potential, linking the POPG glycerol (GL0) to the lysine backbone (BB).
-To do this we will assume that the bond in place is similar to the PO4 – GL0 in place.
-As such, create a new bonded potential linking the GL0 and BB beads with the same potential type, bond length and force constant as that of the PO4 – GL0 bond.
+To connect them we must add an additional bonded potential, linking the POPG glycerol (GL0) to the lysine backbone (BB).
+To do this we will assume that the bond in place is similar to the PO4 -- GL0 in place.
+As such, create a new bonded potential linking the GL0 and BB beads with the same potential as that of the PO4 -- GL0 bond.
 Note that now that the glycerol group of the PG moiety is forming an ester bond with the lysine backbone, the chemical properties of the GL0 bead will be different from those when it was free.
 As such, we must change the bead type to account for the decrease in polarity from the loss of the hydroxyl group.
-Taking other Martini 3 models as examples, and with inspiration from the “Martini 3.0 Bible” [5] we can tentatively lower the GL0 bead’s polarity from P4 polarity to P1.
+Taking other Martini 3 models as examples, and with inspiration from the “Martini 3.0 Bible”[6] we can tentatively lower the GL0 bead’s polarity from P4r polarity to P1.
+Additionally, the lysyl BB bead should behave as having a protonated NH3+ group, which warrants changing its type from P2 to Q5 and setting its charge to +1.
 The lysyl-PG topology is now complete.

-Note that this was a “coarse” approach to the parameterization of a lipid headgroup, wher some assumptions were made for the sake of simplicity and brevity (e.g. assuming the GL0 – BB ester bond behaves as the PO4 – GL0 bond, assuming lysine conformation dynamics remain the same when bonded to POPG, assuming the modified glycerol moiety is correctly represented by a P1 bead, etc.).
+Note that this was a “coarse” approach to the parameterization of a lipid headgroup, where some assumptions were made for the sake of simplicity and brevity (e.g. assuming the GL0 -- BB ester bond behaves as the PO4 -- GL0 bond, assuming lysine conformation dynamics remain the same when bonded to POPG, assuming the modified glycerol moiety is correctly represented by a P1 bead, etc.).
 However, this model could serve as a starting point for the refinement of a finer, more accurate model, focusing on the linkage details: bonds, angles, and dihedrals, as well as a finer tuning of the glycerol bead particle type.
-Refinement of lipid models typically use atomistic MD models of the same lipid as reference for their conformational dynamics.
-Additionally, other theoretical or experimental parameters are also used as reference targets, such as area per lipid.
-Refer to the tutorials on small molecule parameterization where some of these aspects are tackled in more detail.
+Refinements of lipid models typically use atomistic MD models of the same lipid as reference for their conformational dynamics[3].
+Additionally, other theoretical or experimental parameters are also used as reference targets, such as area per lipid, membrane thickness, etc. Refer to the tutorials on small molecule parameterization where some of these aspects are tackled in more detail.

 Adding lysyl-PG to Insane